pwangy/project-cluedo/README.md

-# Cluedo Mystery Randomizer - Overview
+# Cluedo Mystery Picker - Overview
 Project done as a part of Technigo bootcamp.

 Learning objectives: